zeebe-io/enhancements/ZEP000-prevent-ood.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-* Use heuristics to calculate `highDiskSpaceUsageWatermark`.
+* Use heuristics to calculate `diskUsageReplicationWatermark`.
 We can estimate the snapshot size from the size of runtime.
 Ensure that there is enough disk space to take the snapshot.
 * Leader also knows about the disk space use of the followers.
 If the followers are going out of disk space, leader should stop writing new events.
 * Also if the leader is going out of diskspace but follower has enough disk space, a step down would be ideal.